Nonprofit Excellence Awards Announced

-Now entering its eighth year, the Awards program teaches, recognizes and encourages outstanding management practices among New York’s large and diverse nonprofit community.
+Now in its eighth year, the Awards program teaches, recognizes and encourages outstanding management practices among New York’s large and diverse nonprofit community.
 “When nonprofits apply, they get a chance to step back and improve their management practices, leading to better results for the people and causes they serve,” says NPCC president Michael Clark.

 Detailed feedback is available to all participants, based on reviews by the top nonprofit experts of the selection committee.
 “The real prize is the intensive feedback and coaching that applicants receive,” notes Lorie Slutsky, president of The New York Community Trust, one of the region’s leading funders of nonprofits.
 “By showcasing top management by nonprofits, we help scores of others learn from best practices.”

 Winning organizations receive $60,000 in cash awards, special mention on WNYC, and tuition scholarships for Programs in Social Enterprise in Executive Education at Columbia Business School.
 Winners will be honored at a special Awards Presentation in November 2014.

 The application deadline was Friday, May 2.
 The application and more information is at http://npexcellence.fcny.org.
 The program’s guiding document, Eight Areas of Nonprofit Excellence, is at http://npexcellence.fcny.org/npea/excellence.

 Eight Areas of Nonprofit Excellence: